Select Comfort Corporation's (SCSS) CEO Shelly Ibach on Q2 2017 Results - Earnings Call Transcript

 Shelly Ibach

+Okay.
 Thank you, Budd.

 David Callen